aditya2001/java-interview-questions/README.md

 Some useful classes which implement Map interface are – **ConcurrentHashMap**, **ConcurrentSkipListMap**, **EnumMap**, **HashMap**, **Hashtable**, **IdentityHashMap**, **LinkedHashMap**, **Properties**, **TreeMap** and **WeakHashMap**.

+Linked HashMap- LinkedHashMap is just like HashMap with an additional feature of maintaining an order of elements inserted into it
 ![img.png](img.png)